 Enter how much you want and submit – it will spit back whether or not the amount is acceptable.

-Through trial and error, starting at a $10,000 request, I found out they’re only willing to let me withdraw $1,000.
+Through trial and error, starting at a $10,000 request, I determined that AmEx was only willing to let me withdraw $1,000.
 Everything above that amount was denied.
+What’s up with that?

 2. Know the cash advance interest rate – Unlike regular purchases, with cash advances there is no grace period.
 Interest will begin accruing the very moment you withdraw the cash.
 Not to mention, the rate will be significantly higher than your purchase APR.
 For some reason when you tap in to the cash advance line of a credit card it’s treated very differently than just buying something for the same amount.
 Cash seems to make card issuers nervous for some reason, but they’re a risk averse lot.